 I was seven years old when I first watched Ghost with my parents.
 At this time I was enrolled in a private Catholic school that was tied to the local church.
 Here, in my early formative years, I learned my ABC’s, 123’s, and more importantly that I was going to burn in hell.
 It is the Catholic way.
 See my first grade teacher, Sister Monique, was a hardcore fire and brimstone lady of the cloth.
 Every day she would remind little troublemakers like myself what hell is and that if we didn’t stop being little monsters that’s where we would be heading; and those were the days I didn’t get caught committing any shenanigans.
 So by the time my parents thought it would be a good idea to watch Swayze and Moore’s endearing love story on family movie night, I had the idea that I was going to hell engraved in the back of my seven year old brain.
 I just didn’t have the visuals to go along with the ideas.
 Ghost fixed that problem.

 Now I haven’t seen the film since this impressionable time in my life until today, but if there is one thing burned in my mind, it’s when a bad guy dies in the movie.
 Don’t remember?
 Let me refresh your memory then.
 See, when a good guy dies they get a big bright light shown on them, choirs sing, and they turn into beautiful astro balls as they go to heaven.
 But if you’ve been bad, shadows with no body of origin comes out from the darkness making incredible demonic screams and moans.
 They come out, surround and attack the bad guys, then these shadows drag them kicking and screaming into the darkness.
 Into hell.
-Suddenly little seven year old me had a visualization to something I had accepted as a reality, but hadn’t fully grasped yet.
+Suddenly little seven-year-old me had a visualization of something I had accepted as a reality but hadn’t fully grasped yet.

 It didn’t take long for the nightmares to begin of these shadow demons coming out of various dark corners and dragging me into hell.
 Often times I would visualize them coming out of a portal in the building next door and then appearing in my room.
 Hearing the screams and moans as they come and surround me.
 Waking up screaming but not making any noise was a common occurrence.
 Looking back it’s kind of incredible what a young imagination can do with a little bit of motivation.
-This went on for a while and eventually the dreams became less occurring until one day they stopped.
-Somewhere in that time I discovered a love for horror movies and no matter how many horror films I watch none have matched the terror I felt from watching Ghost.
-Perhaps its because in most horror films you witness the monsters being defeated, whereas in this case I was experiencing an existential crisis where I was the monster and finally getting my upcomings.
+This went on for a while and eventually, the dreams became less occurring until one day they stopped.
+Somewhere in that time, I discovered a love for horror movies and no matter how many horror films I watch none have matched the terror I felt from watching Ghost.
+Perhaps it’s because in most horror films you witness the monsters being defeated, whereas in this case I was experiencing an existential crisis where I was the monster and finally getting my upcomings.
 Or perhaps I was just a kid with an overactive imagination.